telerik/winforms-docs/ribbonbar/designing-radribbonbar/using-different-elements-on-a-radribbonbar.md

 1. Using the Images Collection Editor, add the desired images to the ImageList.
 For more help with this task, see [How to: Add or Remove ImageList Images with the Designer in Visual Studio](http://msdn2.microsoft.com/en-us/library/ms233674.aspx) documentation.

->note A predefined list of images has been prepared for the purpose of this example.
+>tip A predefined list of images has been prepared for the purpose of this example.
 >

 ## Adding a Tab and a Group